Full Time Enrollment

 If you are are a graduate assistant, 6 hours is considered full time.

 As an international student, only one online class per semester counts toward full-time enrollment.
 This means you must be enrolled in mostly traditional classes that require presence in a classroom.

 Summer enrollment is not required unless it is your first semester or last semester of study.
 If summer is your first semester or last semester of study, full-time enrollment is required.
 If summer is your final term, then you are welcome to apply for a reduced course load.

-There are several acceptable reasons for a full time exemption.
-If you think you qualify for a full-time exemption, you and your academic advisor must complete a Exemption from Full-time Enrollment application (available in the Forms Library) and submit via email to email@example.com.
-The following reasons may qualify you for a full-time exemption:
+There are several acceptable reasons for a reduced course load.
+If you think you qualify for a reduced course load, you and your academic advisor must complete a Reduced Course Load Request Form (available in the ISS Forms Library) and submit via email to firstname.lastname@example.org.
+The following reasons may qualify you for a reduced course load:

 - You are in your first semester, and you have initial difficulty with the English language (1 semester maximum)